Trump Makes STUNNING 180 on Russia–Ukraine War & TORCHES the UN in EPIC Rant - SF639

 You're in so much trouble.

-If you're interested in Graham Linehan, let me know in the comments and chat if you know who Graham Linehan is.
+By the way, if you're interested in Graham Linehan, let me know in the comments and chat if you know who Graham Linehan is.

 He's an Irish comedy writer and kind of, I guess you'd say now, anti-trans activist or pro-women and girls, depends how you cut it up, I suppose, who's gained a lot of notoriety because he was recently arrested in the UK.

-He's um masterpiece, one might say it was a British sitcom, one Irish, excuse me, Irish sitcom called Father Ted, about priests that were want-away hopeless priests that they just put on an island somewhere because they didn't want to deal with them, like like sort of a young, stupid priest, a priest that was corrupt that had stolen money, and an old priest that was like a drunk and a pervert.
+His masterpiece, one might say, it was a British sitcom, or an Irish excuse me, Irish sitcom called Father Ted about priests that were want away, hopeless priests that they just put on an island somewhere because they didn't want to deal with them.

-And it's like that's Trump's stance at the UN.
+And it's like, that's Trump's stance at the UN.

 The whole media machine, every censorship, condemnation, and he's done it.

-They're actually listen to him.
+They've just got to listen to him.

-Yes, and I've fuck up the teleprompter.
+And I will fuck up the teleprompter.

-That's what he's been reduced to.
+That's what it's been reduced to.

 Great shape.